-The fact that Thomas Prior left Forest Park after just one season was not that surprising.
-He had a history of short runs at Ferris Wheel Park, White City amusement park and Riverview Exposition Park.
-But Paul Howse leaving White City, a spectacularly successful park, the one he had founded only four years earlier.
-This marked a significant change in Chicago amusements parks.
+The fact that Thomas Prior left Forest Park after just one season was not that surprising, and he had a history of short runs at Ferris Wheel Park, White City amusement park and Riverview Exposition Park.
+But Paul Howse left White City, a spectacularly successful park he had founded only four years earlier, and this marked a significant change in Chicago amusement parks.

-One was a Steeplechase ride, a kind of coaster with wooden horses straddling the rails instead of cars to sit in.
+One was a Steeplechase ride, a coaster with wooden horses straddling the rails instead of cars to sit in.
 Patrons rode the horses the way they would on a carousel.
-The horses were chain-lifted up an incline, then released to glide over an undulating, curving course like a roller coaster would.
+The horses were chain-lifted up an incline, then released to glide over an undulating, curving course like a roller coaster.
 With six parallel tracks, the gravity-powered ride was a fair imitation of a horse race; the steed with the most weight would move fastest and be the winner.
-This, of course, was inducement for couples, even threesomes, to ride a single horse, pressed daringly close together which, naturally, increased the ride's popularity.
+This, of course, was an inducement for couples, even threesomes, to ride a single horse pressed daringly close together, which, naturally, increased the ride's popularity.

 |Grand Canyon Roller Coaster|

-The Grand Canyon was credited to Howse and Charles J. Scheel, the former manager of White City amusement park's Scenic Railway, who had co-designed Howse's Figure-8 at Chicago's Luna Park.
-The Figure-8's other designer, White City's chief mechanical engineer Arthur Jarvis, may have also had a hand in Howse's new rides at Forest Park.
-Jarvis left White City at the same time as Howse to build rides for other parks, and went on to build several at Coney Island, and in England at the 1925 British Empire Exhibition.
-In 1923, Jarvis became general manager of Coney's Luna Park, and built its famous Mile Sky Chaser coaster in 1925.
+The Grand Canyon was credited to Howse and Charles J. Scheel, the former manager of White City amusement park's Scenic Railway, who had co-designed Howse's Figure-8 at Chicago's Luna Park amusement park.
+Figure-8's other designer, White City's chief mechanical engineer Arthur Jarvis, may have also had a hand in Howse's new rides at Forest Park.
+Jarvis left White City at the same time as Howse to build rides for other parks and several at Coney Island and England at the 1925 British Empire Exhibition.
+In 1923, Jarvis became the general manager of Coney's Luna Park and built its famous Mile Sky Chaser coaster 1925.